Stress Reduction & Processing Techniques to Manage Migraine

 C.A.R.E. is Kessel’s method and acronym for practicing mindfulness.

-You can also begin to focus your breathing in response to the present, and note how your body moves with every inhale and exhale.
+You can also begin to focus your breathing in response to the present, and note how your body moves with every inhales and exhales.
 This will allow you to take inventory of your current state of mind and consider how you are feeling.
 It is human instinct to not want to focus on the present when you’re experiencing pain, Kessel says, so taking the time to acknowledge your thoughts is essential.

 At this step of the process, Kessel encourages people to allow the moment to be as it is.
 It can be difficult to practice this when you’re experiencing painful symptoms and you want your current state to be different.
 You don’t want to have to miss social events, take time off work or give up things you love to accommodate your migraine.
 Put this step into practice when meditating by watching your mind with as little judgment as possible.